Purdue-CSUSB/CS-190-F2016/labs/lab2/README.md

     pluma drjava/src/edu/rice/cs/drjava/DrJava.java +349 &
     ```

-2. Replace the string `"Untitled file has been modified.
-Would you like to save it?"` with `"YOU FORGOT TO SAVE YOUR FILE!!!"`
+2. Replace the string `"Are you sure you want to quit DrJava?"` with `"DONT QUIT LOVE ME!"`
 3. Save the file
 4. Tell ant where Java 8 is

     ```
-    export JAVA8_HOME=/opt/oracle-jdk-bin-1.8.0.20/
+    export JAVA8_HOME=/opt/oracle-jdk-bin-1.8.0.45/
     ```

 5. Recompile DrJava by running the command